Friday the 13th: A New Beginning: Plot

 Five years after killing mass murderer Jason Voorhees, (Note: As depicted in Friday the 13th: The Final Chapter (1984)) a teenage Tommy Jarvis is tormented by nightmares of him, resulting in his internment in numerous psychiatric hospitals.
 He is eventually transferred to the Pinehurst Halfway House, managed by Dr. Matt Letter and his assistant Pam Roberts.

-There, Tommy meets a circle of other teens, including lovers Eddie and Tina, the stutterer Jake, goth Violet, the serious Robin, the compulsive eater Joey, and the young Reggie, whose grandfather George works as the facility's cook.
+There, Tommy meets a circle of other teens, including lovers Eddie and Tina, the stutterer Jake, punk Violet, the serious Robin, the compulsive eater Joey, and the young Reggie, whose grandfather George works as the facility's cook.
 The group is disliked by their foul-mouthed neighbor, Ethel, as Eddie and Tina habitually engage in sexual intercourse on her property.
 For this reason, Matt forbids the group from venturing outside the facility's premises.

-Vic, a violent-tempered patient who hates being in the institute, is gripped by a fit of madness caused by Joey's impertinence and brutally kills him with an axe, leading to his arrest by the cops and the paramedics take on the corpse of Joey.
+Vic, a violent-tempered patient who hates being in the institute, is gripped by a fit of madness caused by Joey's impertinence and brutally kills him with an axe.
+This leads to his arrest by the cops while the paramedics take the corpse of Joey.
 That evening, two greasers, Vinnie and Pete, are murdered by an unseen assailant after their car breaks down, and Lana, a diner waitress and her boyfriend Billy are killed the following night.
-Local Sheriff Cal Tucker theorizes that Jason Voorhees has come back to life and is the perpetrator of these murders, while Tommy himself is rendered a suspicious party.
+Local Sheriff Cal Tucker theorizes that Jason Voorhees has come back to life and is the perpetrator of these murders, while suspicion is cast on Tommy.

-The next morning, Eddie and Tina disobediently go into the forest and have sex while smoking cannabis.
-They are watched by Ethel's farmhand, Raymond Joffroy, who is killed soon after.
+The next morning, Eddie and Tina go into the forest and have sex while smoking cannabis.
+They are watched by Ethel's farmhand who is killed soon after.
 After returning from washing off in the pond, Eddie finds Tina murdered, and he soon meets the same fate.
 Meanwhile, Reggie begs George to let him visit his brother Demon, who has just returned to town, and Pam offers to accompany him while bringing Tommy along.
 Tommy meets Ethel's son Junior and gets into a fight with him, but then runs away into the forest after realizing his actions.
-After Pam and Reggie leave to find Tommy, Demon and his girlfriend Anita Robb are slaughtered.
+After Pam and Reggie leave to find Tommy, Demon and his girlfriend are slaughtered.